I. General Information

 III.
 Course Purpose

-1. Program-Applicable Courses – This course is required for the following program(s):
+Program-Applicable Courses – This course fulfills a requirement for the following program(s):

 Name of Program(s)